Skip to main content

 The docker_stats receiver connects to the Docker daemon through its Unix socket.
 No credentials are needed, but the Collector process must have permission to read the socket.

-When running the Collector in Docker, mount the socket as a read-only volume:
+When running the Collector in Docker, mount the socket as a read-only volume and run as a user that can read it:

 services: